 Decision Makers Type

-After entering your title, you'll be asked to describe your decision makers.
+if you choose the decision makers option, you'll be asked to describe your decision makers.
 The option you choose here will determine how we'll configure the effort's default settings.
 (These settings can be changed later, but choosing the correct description of your decision makers will make setting up an effort easier.)

 The main questions you need to consider here are: